plockc/plockc.github.io/k8s/base-cluster.md

 DHCP is assumed with static leases.

-## Cluster Storage Options

-* For the old NUCs in use, Mayastor has too many CPU requirements
-* Longhorn requires iSCSI and touches the host too much, does not play well with read only root system
-* There is [Talos documentation](https://www.talos.dev/v1.2/kubernetes-guides/configuration/replicated-local-storage-with-openebs-jiva/) using OpenEBS Jiva (NUC has single disk), and OpenEBS uses user space only

 ## Local Prep

 Install kubectl, talosctl, vcluster, kubectx, k9s, kube-ps1, and kubens (mostly by using [arkade](https://github.com/alexellis/arkade) but for missing things, brew/apt, etc.